vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 Billing details stored on the server with `save` method will be possible to load after a refresh with `load` method.

 ## Payment providers
 Payment provider is an aggregator that provides us one or more payment methods.
+It is also an integration, one provider component always means one 3rd party provider of payments.

 To give you the best developer experience, we delegate whole logic of selecting and configuring payment method to the dedicated component called **VsfPaymentProvider.vue**.
 It takes care of:
 - Loading and showing available payment methods